niyamaryl/mufifa-2026/profile/niyamary@mulearn.md

 #### History of Leadership:

-I have participated in team-based academic projects and collaborated with classmates on software development tasks, helping coordinate project activities and submissions.
+I have participated in team-based academic projects and collaborated with classmates on software development tasks, helping coordinate project activities and submissions. i have participated in intercollege sports tournaments and intercollege dance competitions.
+I served as the captain of my volleyball team in intercollege competitions, where I was responsible for motivating team members, coordinating practice sessions and encouraging teamwork both on and off the court.

 #### Networking:

-I look forward to connecting with students, developers, and innovators from different domains through μFIFA and collaborating on meaningful projects.
+I look forward to connecting with students, developers,dancers and innovators from different domains through μFIFA and collaborating on meaningful projects.

 #### Career Plan:

-**Immediate:** Improve my web development skills, complete internships, and build strong portfolio projects.
+**Immediate:** Improve my web development skills,dance skills,complete internships, and build strong portfolio projects.

 **Long-term:** Become a skilled software developer specializing in Full Stack Development  while continuously contributing to technical communities.